-may be obtained from, and filed with the Lucas County Auditor's Office.
-Signed, original documents are required for our records.
+are obtained and filed at the Lucas County Auditor's Office.
+Please submit original signed documents.
 Parcels involved in the combination must be contiguous and the owner of record, for all parcels involved, must be exactly the same.
-The combination of parcels is for tax purposes and do not require that a separate deed be filed in the Recorder’s Office.
+The combination of parcels is for tax purposes and does not require a separate deed be filed with the Lucas County Recorder.
 Changes in the land valuation may occur when parcels are combined.

-Property owners should be aware that adjustments will be applied to the following tax duplicate and billed the following year.
-These adjustments will be made to our permanent records, and any subsequent split of the parcel may require Planning Commission approval.
+Adjustments are applied to the following tax duplicate and billed the following year.
+These adjustments are made to permanent records and any subsequent split of the parcel may require Toledo/Lucas County Planning Commission approval.
 This may make it difficult to sell or mortgage a portion of the new parcel.
 To split portions of land or create new plats or condominiums, parcels must meet conveyancing standards and Plan Commission Regulations.
-Splits under five acres must be approved by the appropriate Planning Authority.
+Splits under five acres must be approved by the Toledo/Lucas County Planning Commission.

-Land changes that have similar requirements and processing are street and alley vacations, annexations, and right of way takes.
-The Tax Accounting Department processes all valuation changes that are a result of Exemptions, Tax Abatements, Land Banking Programs, Forfeited Land Sales, Auditors Adjustments, Informal Reviews, Board of Revision Complaints, and New Construction and/or Razes.
+Other land changes with similar requirements include street and alley vacations, annexations, and right of way takes.
+The Tax Accounting Department processes all valuation changes that are a result of Exemptions, Tax Abatements, Land Bank Programs, Forfeited Land Sales, Auditors Adjustments, Informal Reviews, Board of Revision Complaints, and New Construction and/or Razes.

 Additional contact information: